Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Typed Strong Normalization

-\paragraph{Elimination Contexts and Duality.} Elimination contexts are multiplicative contexts of the form $\lctxp{\cuta{\ctxhole}\var\tm}$, noted $\elctx$.
-They can be typed by considering $\ctxhole$ as a free variable and typing it via an axiom, as follows:
+\paragraph{Elimination Contexts and Duality.} The bi-orthogonal technique we follow is based on a notion of duality defined via \emph{elimination contexts}, that are contexts of the form $\lctxp{\cuta{\ctxhole}\var\tm}$, noted $\elctx$.
+Types can be extended to contexts by considering $\ctxhole$ as a free variable and typing it via an axiom, as follows:

 Let us set some notations: \begin{itemize} \item $\lltermsform$ for the set of terms $\tm$ of type $\form$, that is, such that $\multiForm\vdash \tm\hastype\form$, and also $\vars_{\form} \defeq \lltermsform \cap \vars$.